 Kite also suggests filming or photographing what you see on your run, rather than photographing yourself.
 “That will help shift your perception to looking from the inside out, as opposed to the outside in,” she says.

-According to another pandemic-related survey, 13 percent of Americans have started meditating and 9 percent have started journaling as a way to cope with stress this year.
-Those are also great options to express your running in a healthier way than through social media.
+Journaling and meditating are also great options to express your running in a healthier way than through social media.
 You could use Kite’s mantra “my body is an instrument, not an ornament” as you meditate before or after a run or use journaling to express how you feel after a workout.

 “By practicing prioritizing your own feelings and perceptions over how your body might be perceived, you re-train your brain and help yourself get into and stay in a flow state easier,” says Kite.
 This will also help you put unhealthy comparisons behind you.